 You should take a similar approach, if you are a parent, with the snacks you are preparing for your children.
 It’s great when even the children know that an apple is more nutritious than a bar of chocolate, but on the other hand, it doesn’t make sense to restrict them from occasional sweets.
 As we all know, forbidden fruit tastes the sweetest, so by banning unhealthy snacks, you would induce an even greater desire for eating sweets or chips.

-Are you a member of the “snack team”?
-If so, share your favourite snack tips, so that others know that they cannot rely on snacking on unhealthy food out of boredom.
+Are you a member of the snack team?
+If so, share with us your favourite snack tips, so that others don’t rely on everyday boredom in the form of a cheese on toast.

 CEP – https://www.fns.usda.gov/

 Taubert a kol. – Effects of low habitual cocoa intake on blood pressure and bioactive nitric oxide: a randomized controlled trial – https://pubmed.ncbi.nlm.nih.gov/17609490/

 Jamshed a kol. – Dietary Almonds Increase Serum HDL Cholesterol in Coronary Artery Disease Patients in a Randomized Controlled Trial – https://pubmed.ncbi.nlm.nih.gov/26269239/